captainnova/dmri_segmenter/README.md

 ## About
-This package includes both a program, skullstrip_dmri, already trained to strip (adult human) skulls from in vivo diffusion MR images, and software for training it to recognize tissue classes for other types of diffusion MRI (dMRI) subjects.
+This package includes both a program, skullstrip_dmri, already trained to strip skulls from in vivo adult human diffusion MR images, and software for training it to recognize tissue classes for other types of diffusion MRI (dMRI) subjects.
 Skull stripping is typically needed, or at least wanted, early in a dMRI processing pipeline to prevent divisions by zero, avoid computations on